Driver Of Airborne Mini Cooper That Slammed Into Minivan On Route 17 Identified, Charged

 Macias’s Mini Cooper hit the grass triangle median separating the exit and entrance ramps outside the Meadowlands Diner at the East Rutherford border in Carlstadt and slammed into the driver’s side of a 2020 Chrysler Pacifica, he said Thursday.

-The minivan driver, a 65-year-old resident of Montgomery (Orange County), NY, remained in critical condition Friday at Hackensack University Medical Center, the prosecutor said.
+The minivan driver, a 65-year-old Orange County resident from Montgomery, remained in critical condition Friday at Hackensack University Medical Center, the prosecutor said.

 Meanwhile, an investigation by members of his Fatal Accident Investigations Unit and Carlstadt police produced charges against Macias of assault by auto.